InfluenceEmporium/INFL/HumanResources.md

 8. Free Venture ships to start your life in null sec;
 9. Jump Freight services.

+## Invitation E-mail
+_Hi Mate_

+_Why dont you join a Null Sec Corporation with Ore buyback?_

+_Our corp can buy all the ore you mine with prices between Jita Sell and Jita Buy._

+_If you are interested, please drop me a line so I can give you more info._

+_Some details:_

+1. _We live in null sec as part of a null sec alliance,_
+2. _We require FULL API._
+3. _We require members to be on comms (Teamspeak) when they are logged on._

+_Regards_

 ## Hiring Process

 ## Dismissal Process